-Brazil is large by almost any standard.
-It is the fifth largest country in the world, with an area of 8,514,877 sq km, which is equivalent to almost half the entire South American continent.
-It borders all South American countries except Chile and Ecuador.
-Brazil comprises 26 states and the Federal District of Brasília, the capital city.
+Brazil is the fifth largest country in the world, with an area of 8,514,877 sq km, equivalent to almost half the entire South American continent.
+Brazil borders all South American countries except Chile and Ecuador.
+Brazil comprises 26 states and the Federal District of Brasília, the capital.

-The population is about 203,1 million, according to the most recent census of IBGE (2022).
-56% of them live in the south and south-eastern region, the wealthiest and best-developed area of Brazil, responsible for around 70% of the Brazilian GDP.
+The population is about 212 million, according to estimations by IBGE (2024).
+56% of the Brazilian population live in the south and south-eastern region, the wealthiest and best-developed area of Brazil, responsible for around 70% of the Brazilian GDP.

 Characterized by large and well-developed agricultural, mining, manufacturing and service sectors, Brazil's economy outweighs all other South American countries and is expanding its presence in world markets.
-Today, Brazil is the 11th largest economy in the world (by GDP).
+Today, Brazil is the 9th largest economy in the world (by GDP).